Home > Health & Fitness

 Artificial sweeteners use chemicals that mimic the sweetness of sugar.
 They include aspartame (NutraSweet, Equal), sucralose (Splenda), saccharine (Sweet'N Low), and rebiana (Truvia).
 (Rebiana is an extract derived from the plant stevia.)
 These products do not contain calories and do not affect blood sugar.
 Artificial sweeteners can help with weight control, but it is important not to consume extra calories elsewhere.

-The Carbohydrate Counting System.
 Some people plan their carbohydrate intake using a system called carbohydrate counting.
-It is based on two premises:
+It is based on these premises:

 The basic goal of carbohydrate counting is to balance insulin with the amount of carbohydrates eaten in order to control blood sugar (glucose) levels after a meal.
 There are several options for counting carbohydrates.
 It's best to work with a registered dietitian.

-A dietitian can create a meal plan that accommodates the patient's weight and needs, and make a special calculation called the carbohydrate to insulin ratio.
-This ratio determines the number of carbohydrate grams that a patient needs to cover the daily pre-meal insulin needs.
-When patients eventually learn how to count carbohydrates and adjust insulin doses to their meals, many find it more flexible, more accurate in predicting blood sugar increases, and easier to plan meals than other systems.
+A dietitian can create a meal plan that accommodates the patient's weight and needs.
+Many patients with type 1 diabetes work with their providers to determine a carbohydrate to insulin ratio.
+This special calculation tells the patient how much insulin they need to take to cover a certain amount of carbohydrate in the meal.
+A common ratio would be 1 unit of insulin for 15 grams of carbohydrate.
+Then if you choose a meal with 60 grams of carbohydrate you know you need 4 units of insulin to match the carbohydrates and prevent the meal from increasing your blood sugar level.
+When patients learn how to count carbohydrates and adjust insulin doses to their meals, many find this system more flexible, more accurate in predicting blood sugar increases, and easier to plan meals than other systems.

 There are two indices in use.
 One uses a scale of 1 to 100 with 100 representing a glucose tablet, which has the most rapid effect on blood sugar.
 [See Table: "The Glycemic Index of Some Foods," below.]
 The other common index uses a scale with 100 representing white bread (so some foods will be above 100).